 We slept well that night, and the next morning we walked over to Gilson Pond, where we were treated to a reflection of the mountain in the still morning water.

-My only complaint about my time in Monadnock is that this was a pretty expensive weekend.
+My only complaint about my time at Monadnock is that this was a pretty expensive weekend.
 It cost us $70 for the campsites plus $30 in park entrance fees and we were there for 24 hours.
 I realize that fees are necessary and demand is high – but still.
 That was pretty steep.

 Anyway, aside from that I really enjoyed summiting my first actual east coast mountain!